173TECH/sayn/docs/database_objects.md

 The above examples are equivalent to each other and we use `context.src` in the decorator form and `self.src` in the more advanced class model. `context.out` and `self.out` are also available in python tasks and their behaviour is the same as with sql and autosql tasks.

+!!! info
+    `src` should only be used for tables that are managed by the SAYN project.
+If an external EL tool is being used to load data into your warehouse, references to these tables should be hardcoded instead, as their names never change depending on your SAYN profile, nor there are any task dependencies to infer from using `src`.

 Note that calling `src` and `out` in the `run` method of a python task class or in the function code when using a decorator doesn't affect task dependencies, it simply outputs the translated database object name.
 The task dependency behaviour in python tasks is done by either calling `self.src` or `self.out` in the `config` method of the class or by passing these references to the `task` decorator